cristhosebyrasp/Intro_to_Django/software_instalation.md

 # Visual Studio Code

-To install href="/">Visual Studio Code go to the website and download the latest version of the software.
+To install <a href="/">Visual Studio Code</a> go to the website and download the latest version of the software.

 # Python Instalation

 Starting by downloading and installing the latest version of <a href="https://www.python.org/downloads/">Python interpreter on your computer.</a>

+# Django Instalation

+You need to have Python installed on your computer before install Djando.